 2018 Desert Classic | Jon Rahm

 In 2018, Jon Rahm beat Andrew Landry on the fourth hole of a playoff to win his second PGA Tour title.
 He closed with a final round -5 (67) on the Stadium Course to finish on -22 (266).

 The Spaniard’s play from the tee and on approach laid the foundation for his victory.
-He gained almost 6 strokes over the two rounds on the Stadium Course over the field average.
+He gained almost 6 strokes for the two rounds on the Stadium Course over the field average.
 He finished T28 for Driving Accuracy, 5th in Driving Distance, T20 in GIR and 8th in Putts per GIR.